Beautiful, Dirty, Rich

-"Beautiful, Dirty, Rich" is a song by American singer Lady Gaga from her debut studio album, The Fame (2008).
+"Beautiful, Dirty, Rich" is a song by American singer–songwriter Lady Gaga from her debut studio album, The Fame (2008).
 It was released as a promotional single from the album on September 16, 2008.
-It is an uptempo dance-pop song that makes heavy use of synthesizers, and is lyrically about Gaga's experiences as a struggling artist in the Lower East Side.
-She wrote the song while she was "doing a lot of drugs" and "trying to figure things out."
+Written by the singer and its producer Rob Fusari in 2006, it is an uptempo dance-pop and disco-funk song that makes heavy use of synthesizers.
+The lyrics focus on Gaga's experiences as a struggling artist on the Lower East Side.
 The song was met with critical acclaim, with reviewers complimenting the lyrics and the fun nature of the song.
 It also achieved minor commercial success, peaking at number 83 on the UK Singles Chart.

 Two versions were released of the song's accompanying music video – one was intercut with clips of the ABC series Dirty Sexy Money, serving as a promotion for the show, and the other was the full-length video.
 Both versions feature Gaga and company dancing around in a mansion and burning money.
 Gaga has performed the song live on various occasions, including on her first headlining the Fame Ball Tour, where she performed the song while wearing a futuristic bustier with silver triangular panels, and later included it in the setlist of the Monster Ball Tour, and her Las Vegas residency, Enigma.

 Background

 Gaga said the song "was just me trying to figure things out", and she later stated that she "was doing a lot of drugs" when she wrote the song.
-She claims it is about how "whoever you are or where[ver] you live – you can self-proclaim this inner fame based on your personal style, and your opinions about art and the world, despite being conscious of it", and also about her experiences as a struggling artist working in the Lower East Side.
+She claims it is about how "whoever you are or where[ver] you live – you can self-proclaim this inner fame based on your personal style, and your opinions about art and the world, despite being conscious of it", and also about her experiences as a struggling artist working on the Lower East Side.
 The line "Daddy, I'm so sorry, I'm so s-s-sorry, yeah", according to Gaga, was inspired by "rich kids" in the area who she would hear calling their parents for money to buy drugs with.
 She added that "ultimately what I want people to take from it is 'Bang-bang.'
 No matter who you are and where you come from, you can feel beautiful and dirty rich."
 The song was intended to be the second single from The Fame, but was cancelled in favor of "Poker Face".